-When considering new entrant challenge, our expert team will guide you in details through the CBEC process including both your logistic operations and ecommerce optimization.
+When considering a new entrant challenge, our expert team will guide you in detail through the CBEC process including both your logistic operations and ecommerce optimization.
 We will help you select the more suitable e-commerce platform for your brand.

 China is a marathon, not a sprint.
 Qualified brands are here for long terms and target high performances.
 Therefore, GMA will assign you a personal manager dedicated to analyze your development capabilities but also to monitor your investment while maximizing your ROI.

-We invite you to a 15min discovery call, where we will get to know if your product and qualification match customer’s expectation.
+We invite you to a 15min discovery call, where we will get to know if your product and qualification match the customer’s expectations.
 Tell us your brand story and our expert will tell you your future China story.
-If you’ll match with our qualification process, we offer 1h free strategy consulting, and creative brainstorming.
+If you’ll match our qualification process, we offer 1h of free strategy consulting and creative brainstorming.

 How it works:

 - Tell us who you are and what’s your brand story.
 Let us get to know each other and see if you’re made for China.

 - Get to know more details on the Chinese market, and how similar brands like yours are doing and get a tailor-made strategy matching your needs, FOR FREE.